Where to Find Comics

 Some popular forums are CGC Boards, CBG Extra and Newsarama.

 With so many options on the Internet, it shouldn’t take you long to find the exact comic book you are searching for.
 By using this multi-tier strategy, you should be able to find multiple copies of the comic you want and purchase based on grade and price.
 Good luck and have fun.

-One Response to “How to Search for Collectible Comics on the Web”
+3 Responses to “How to Search for Collectible Comics on the Web”

 Leave a Reply